graphprotocol/hardhat-graph/README.md

 ### `init`
   - Expects two parameters: `contractName: 'MyContract'` and `address: '0x123..'`
+  - Has optional param `startBlock` -  the optional number of the block that the data source starts indexing from
   - Workflow:
     - Generates a subgraph in `./subgraph` using `generateScaffold` from `graph-cli`
     - Generates a network.json file in `./subgraph` using `initNetworksConfig` from `graph-cli`